 Academic Fresh Start

 Any student who has not been enrolled in a college or university for a period of four years and who re-enrolls at VSCC, or transfers to VSCC may petition to have grades on previously failed course work at VSCC disregarded in calculating his/her cumulative grade point average.
-The student should complete the application for academic fresh start and submit it to the Assistant Director of Records to be submitted for approval to the Vice President of Academic Affairs.
+The student should complete the application for academic fresh start and submit it to the Manager of Adult Learners and Veterans Affairs to be submitted for approval to the Vice President of Academic Affairs.
 If the request is approved, the student's permanent record will remain a record of all work at VSCC, however, the previously failed course work at VSCC will be excluded from the cumulative GPA calculation.
 (Courses with a D grade will also be excluded from GPA calculation when a grade of C or higher is required in the student's current major.)

 Previously satisfied ACT, COMPASS, or ASSET requirements will not be forfeited.
 ACT, COMPASS, or ASSET requirements at the time of previous enrollment and whose academic plan includes completion of a college-level english or mathematics course must meet current Academic Assessment and Placement Program ACT, COMPASS, or ASSET requirements regarding enrollment in college English and mathematics courses.

 A student who plans to transfer to another institution should contact that institution to determine the impact of Academic Fresh Start prior to implementing the program at VSCC.
-Students may contact the VSCC Assistant Director of Records for assistance.
+Students may contact the VSCC Manager of Adult Learners and Veterans Affairs for assistance.